Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Exact solutions

-Long before one-dimensional atomic quantum systems could be realized in the laboratory, theoretical models that would later become extremely relevant in the field of ultracold atoms were already well developed in the context of mathematical physics.
-This is due mainly to the fact that, given certain conditions, interacting one-dimensional quantum systems can be exactly solved, in the sense that the wave functions and the entire energy spectrum can be obtained without approximations.
-One of the key ingredients for such an accomplishment is a mathematical tool developed by Bethe in 1931 \citep{Bethe1931Ansatz}, now called the coordinate {\it Bethe ansatz}: a trial wave function of a very general character upon which a set of constraints (given by the particular interacting model) is enforced.
+Long before 1D atomic quantum systems could be realized in the laboratory, theoretical models that would later become extremely relevant in the field of ultracold atoms were already well developed in the context of mathematical physics.
+This is due mainly to the fact that, given certain conditions, interacting 1D quantum systems can be exactly solved, in the sense that the wave functions and the entire energy spectrum can be obtained without approximations.
+One of the key ingredients for such an accomplishment is a mathematical tool developed by Bethe in 1931 \citep{Bethe1931Ansatz}, now called the coordinate {\it Bethe ansatz} \citep{gaudin2014}: a trial wave function of a very general character upon which a set of constraints (given by the particular interacting model) is enforced.

 Bethe's original work employed this approach to solve the Heisenberg chain, a quantum spin model of great importance in the field of condensed matter physics and quantum magnetism.
 Later developments brought about a series of works which made use of this same tool to exactly solve several other models.
-The ones that would turn out to be most valuable for experiments with atoms at low temperature are models of particles in the continuum with short-range interactions that are modeled by a Dirac delta function, also known as contact interactions.
-Among these models, the particular cases of the Lieb-Liniger model for bosons and the Gaudin-Yang model for two-component fermions provide examples of great impact that the applications of the Bethe ansatz would have on current developments in physics \citep{Batchelor2007After}.
-Comprehensive accounts of both the bosonic and fermionic models described here, including details on the Bethe ansatz solutions for each case, have been provided in \citep{cazalilla2011,Guan2013Review}.
+The ones that would turn out to be most valuable for experiments with atoms at low temperatures are models of particles in the continuum with short-range interactions that are modeled by a Dirac delta function, also known as contact interactions\footnote{See Sec.~\ref{sec:beyond} for a brief discussion of beyond-contact interactions.}.
+Among these models, the particular cases of the Lieb-Liniger model \citep{Lieb1963GS,Lieb1963LLExcited} for bosons and the Gaudin-Yang \citep{Gaudin1967Fermi, Yang1967Fermi} model for two-component fermions provide examples of the great impact that the applications of the Bethe ansatz would have on current developments in physics \citep{Batchelor2007After}.
+Comprehensive descriptions of both bosonic and fermionic models with contact interactions, including details on the Bethe ansatz solutions for each case, have been provided in \citep{cazalilla2011,Guan2013Review}.